giorgostzamouranis/Laplacian-and-Gaussian-Pyramid-Image-Compression/README.md

    - Image reconstruction from pyramids.
    - Quantization experiments.
    - Entropy calculation and analysis.
-   - Testing with standard images (Lena and Camera).
+   - Testing using standard images (Lena and Camera).

 ---

 ## Implemented Functions

 - **GKernel(a)**
-  Generates a 5x5 separable Gaussian-like kernel based on the parameter `a`.
+  Generates a 5x5 separable Gaussian-like kernel based on parameter `a`.

 - **GREDUCE(I, h)**
-  Applies convolution and downsampling to reduce the image resolution.
+  Applies convolution and downsampling to reduce image resolution.

 - **GPyramid(I, a, depth)**
-  Builds the Gaussian pyramid up to a specified depth.
+  Builds a Gaussian pyramid up to the specified depth.

 - **GEXPAND(I, h)**
-  Upsamples the image by zero insertion and interpolation via convolution.
+  Upsamples the image by inserting zeros and interpolating via convolution.

 - **LPyramid(I, a, depth)**
   Constructs the Laplacian pyramid from the Gaussian pyramid.